HarryAllen1/jhstsa.org/pages/events/Manufacturing-Prototype.md

 An item that can be used as picture frames for a home or office while also serving another purpose

-## Pre-conference Submission Requirements

-### January 23rd

-Students will submit a pdf file including the following:

-- Description of item and it’s usage.
-- Sketches and/or photos of the prototype

 ## Information

 |                                              |               |